Intellectual disability: History and sociology

 In the 18th and 19th centuries, housing and care moved away from families and towards an asylum model.
 People were placed by, or removed from, their families (usually in infancy) and housed in large professional institutions, many of which were self-sufficient through the labor of the residents.
 Some of these institutions provided a very basic level of education (such as differentiation between colors and basic word recognition and numeracy), but most continued to focus solely on the provision of basic needs of food, clothing, and shelter.
 Conditions in such institutions varied widely, but the support provided was generally non-individualized, with aberrant behavior and low levels of economic productivity regarded as a burden to society.
 Individuals of higher wealth were often able to afford higher degrees of care such as home care or private asylums.
 Heavy tranquilization and assembly-line methods of support were the norm, and the medical model of disability prevailed.
 Services were provided based on the relative ease to the provider, not based on the needs of the individual.
 A survey taken in 1891 in Cape Town, South Africa shows the distribution between different facilities.
 Out of 2,046 persons surveyed, 1,281 were in private dwellings, 120 in jails, and 645 in asylums, with men representing nearly two-thirds of the number surveyed.
-In situations of scarcity of accommodation, preference was given to white men and Black men (whose insanity threatened white society by disrupting employment relations and the taboo sexual contact with white women).
+In situations of scarcity of accommodation, preference was given to white men and Black men.

 In the late 19th century, in response to Charles Darwin's On the Origin of Species, Francis Galton proposed selective breeding of humans to reduce intellectual disability.
 Early in the 20th century, the eugenics movement became popular throughout the world.
-This led to forced sterilization and prohibition of marriage in most of the developed world and was later used by Adolf Hitler as a rationale for the mass murder of people with intellectual disability during the Holocaust.
+This led to forced sterilization and prohibition of marriage in most of the developed world and was later used by Adolf Hitler as a rationale for killing people with intellectual disability during Aktion T4.
 Eugenics was later abandoned as a violation of human rights, and the practice of forced sterilization and prohibition from marriage was discontinued by most of the developed world by the mid-20th century.

 In 1905, Alfred Binet produced the first standardized test for measuring intelligence in children.

 Although ancient Roman law had declared people with intellectual disability to be incapable of the deliberate intent to harm that was necessary for a person to commit a crime, during the 1920s, Western society believed they were morally degenerate.